Tortyra cantharodes

 Tortyra cantharodes is a species of moth belonging to the family Choreutidae.
 It is native to Peru.

 The moth has a wingspan of about 18 mm.
 The fore-wings are metallic-green, with strong coppery-purple reflection.
 Near the base, there is a slight black strigula originating from the costa.
-Additionally, there is a narrow almost straight iridescent-blue-metallic fascia located before the middle, edged on each side with blackish boarders, followed by a narrow even fascia of dark fuscous whitish-tipped scales, the posterior somewhat broader.
+Additionally, there is a narrow almost straight iridescent-blue-metallic fascia located before the middle, edged on each side with blackish borders, followed by a narrow even fascia of dark fuscous whitish-tipped scales, the posterior somewhat broader.
 The hindwings are characterized by a dark fuscous coloration.